astronomer/docs/astro/deferrable-operators.md

 3. The Triggerer runs the task's Trigger periodically to check whether the condition has been met.
 4. Once the Trigger condition succeeds, the task is again queued by the Scheduler.
 This time, when the task is picked up by a worker, it begins to complete its main function.

-For more information on how deferrable operators work and how to use them, read the [Airflow Guide for Deferrable Operators](https://www.astronomer.io/guides/deferrable-operators) or the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html).
+For more information on how deferrable operators work and how to use them, read our [Airflow Guide for Deferrable Operators](https://www.astronomer.io/guides/deferrable-operators) or the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html).

 ## Prerequisites